Find Grad Schools

 55 Yearly Graduations

 University of Georgia comes in at #20 on our list of the most popular colleges offering master's degrees in natural resources & conservation.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
 During the most recent year for which we have data, 55 people received their master's degree in natural resources & conservation from UGA.
-Of these students, 51% were women and 18% were members of underrepresented racial-ethnic groups.
-Data shows that UGA graduates that hold this degree go on to make a median salary of $54,909.
+About 41% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to natural resources & conservation that offer master’s degrees.